yorickpeterse/yorickpeterse.com/content/index.md

 language of choice is Ruby, although I'm also proficient in other languages such as C/C++, JavaScript, and Rust.

-I'm currently employed by [GitLab][gitlab] where I work on the performance of their platform, and on Rubinius.
+I'm currently employed by [GitLab][gitlab] where I work on improving performance of GitLab as well as improving Rubinius in general.
 I am currently not interested in any job offers.

-In my spare time I mostly work on free, open source software.
+In my spare time I mostly work on free and open source software.
 Currently I actively work on the following projects:

 * [Rubinius][rubinius]: an implementation of the Ruby programming language